 - Information on the effects and consequences of any known hazard

 - Instructions on how to avoid the hazard

-Warnings must be very visible and displayed as close to the hazardous area of the product possible.
-Labels themselves should be manufactured to remain for the expected life and location of the product so light, weather, heat, and other conditions don’t obscure them over time.
+Warnings must be very visible and displayed as close to the hazardous area of the product as possible.
+In addition, labels themselves should be manufactured to remain for the expected life and location of the product, so light, weather, heat, and other conditions don’t obscure them over time.

 Some questions an experienced product liability attorney would ask to determine the adequacy of a product’s warning label include:

 - Was the product likely to cause harm?

 - Did the injury occur under the normal, proscribed use of the product?

 - What was the extent of the harm or injury?